epic-croswords/epic-croswords/README.md

-- 👋 Hi, I’m @epic-croswords
+- 👋 Hi, I’m @epic-croswords Aka Mahesh Pansare
-- 👀 I’m interested in ...
+- 👀 I’m interested in Devops
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning terraform scripts
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on terrafrom scripts & Ansible repo
-- 📫 How to reach me ...
+- 📫 How to reach me at maheshpansare099@gmail.com

 <!---
 epic-croswords/epic-croswords is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.